AndyDietrich/NovelFactory/README.md

 - **Documentation**: Comprehensive help in the Tutorial tab

 ### **Supporting Development**
-NovelFactory AI is free to use!
+NovelFactory is free to use!
 If you find it helpful, consider supporting continued development:
 - **Donate**: Use the donation button in the app header
 - **PayPal**: Direct donations to `dietrichandreas2@t-online.de`
-- **Share**: Tell other writers about NovelFactory AI
+- **Share**: Tell other writers about NovelFactory
 - **Feedback**: Help me improve with your suggestions

 ---